Self Hosted Kubernetes Agent

 📘

-Use our repo k8s-modules which contains Terraform code for an easier cluster installation.
-You can use the main provider folder for a "full-blown" installation or a specific module to complete the requirements.
+Use our k8s-modules repository, which contains Terraform code for easier cluster installation.
+You can use the main provider folder for a complete installation, or a specific module to fulfill only certain requirements.

 • Must support Dynamic Provisioning and ReadWriteMany access mode.